a16z/zkdocs/zkdocs-backend/README.md

 The contract itself stores the Keccak256 hash of the flattened schema file.
 The sample UI `./zkdocs-ui` uses this to lookup the schema against the contract, but the goal is to hinder a client-side / supply chain attack against the UI.

 ## String Fields
-Each schema field has an optional `string` proprety.
+Each schema field has an optional `string` property.
 These fields are ASCII encoded to BigInts.
 If non-ascii characters are provided they will be encoded as "00".
 Currently these are capped at 31 ASCII characters long.

 ## Constraints
 Currently the constraint specification system is limited.
 For now it allows the following types of constraints: